darkCastor/sex-helper/README.md

  - snapchat account
  - telegram account
  - language should be adapted to our target
+ - add a about part for who am i and why i done that
+ - add a FAQ or at least a simple presentation of different steps of process

  "marketing arguments" :
  - explore your sexuality